MinaFoundation/Core-Grants/RFCs/rfc-0011-soulbound-tokens.md

 The token metadata contains four fields

 <dl>
-  <dt>`holderKey`</dt>
+  <dt>`ownerKey`</dt>
   <dd>The `PublicKey` that this token is issued to</dd>

   <dt>`issuedBetween`</dt>
   <dd>A range of slots in which the token has been issued</dd>

-  <dt>`revocationPolicy`</dt>
+  <dt>`burnAuth`</dt>
   <dd>This determines who needs to agree to the revocation of the token.
-Depending on how the token is to be used, it can be sensible to require the token issuer, the token holder, or both to agree to the token being revoked.
-Furthermore, we allow for tokens that can never be revoked.</dd>
+Depending on how the token is to be used, it can be sensible to require the token issuer, the token owner, or both to agree to the token being revoked.
+Furthermore, we allow for tokens that can never be revoked.
+See [ERC 5485](https://eips.ethereum.org/EIPS/eip-5484)</dd>

   <dt>`attributes`</dd>
   <dd>his array of values of type `Field`, holds custom data, according to the specific use case.</dd>